Moving house can be a stressful time, particularly if you are trying to sell your current property to coincide with the purchase of your new home.

 Any other fees, such as the lender’s admin fee, the facility fee and the telegraphic transfer fee can be added to the loan facility, meaning that you don’t have to find the funds to pay these upfront.

 Lenders will automatically set up the loan for 12 months, especially on a regulated loan.

 The minimum term for the loan is one month, meaning that if you clear the loan within the first month you will be charged the full first month’s interest.
 After this time, you will be charged to the day that the loan is repaid.
 For example, if you clear the loan after 3 and a half months, you will be charged interest just for those 3 and a half months.

 We understand that if this happens, it is the best outcome for you, and also there are other occasions when it makes sense to change your mind about a bridging loan.
 We do not charge any sort of cancellation fee.

-Depending on how far your application has progressed, there may be fees that you have already paid which may or may not be refunded.
+Depending on how far your application has progressed, there may be fees that you have already paid, for example valuation and perhaps some legal fees.

 These will only be for valuations and legal fees if they have been instructed.
 We are unable to refund valuation fees for valuations that have already been carried out, and you would incur costs for any legal work the solicitors have done.

 Other costs such as the facility fee (lenders arrangement fee), administration fees and telegraphic transfer fee, will not be charged if the application is cancelled before the loan is drawn down.Written By Holly Andrews